 Himalayan salt lamps made from white Himalayan salt crystals are also said to generate negative ions to clean the air, just like Himalayan Pink Salt lamps.
 Negative ions generated from white salt lamps may potentially clear the air from dust, dander, and harmful positive ions present in the form of electronic smog.
 They are said to alleviate symptoms of allergies, respiratory problems, headache, migraine, and even many skin conditions.

-In metaphysics, white color is utilized for purity, love, clarity, and peace.
+In metaphysics, the white color symbolizes purity, love, clarity, and peace.
 No way to underestimate this one, right?

 Brownish Red Himalayan Salt

-Himalayan Salt is said to get its unusual reddish-brown hues from minerals and elements present in it in trace amounts.
-The basic constituent elements of salt are sodium and chloride and anything other than that is the trace elements.
+Himalayan salt is said to get its unusual reddish-brown hues from minerals and elements present in it in trace amounts.
+The basic constituent elements of Himalayan salt are sodium and chloride and anything other than that is the trace elements.

-These red or light red-colored Himalayan salt crystals are mostly used as finishing salt and margarita salt to enhance the presentation.
+These dark and light red-colored Himalayan salt crystals are mostly used as finishing salt and margarita salt to enhance the presentation.

 Himalayan Pink Salt

-This is the most common form of Himalayan Salt available in nature.
-The pink-orange hues of the salt make it a favorite for forming affordable Himalayan Salt lamps that reflect the shade of these crystals to create a calming aura.
-These lamps clear the air, promote peaceful sleep, and are said to heal ailments as well.
+This is the most common form of Himalayan salt available in nature.
+The pink-orange hues of the salt make it ideal for making affordable Himalayan salt lamps that reflect the shade of these crystals to create a calming aura.
+These lamps clear the air, promote peaceful sleep, and are said to reduce breathing issues as well.

 From luxurious baths infused with essential oils and packs of bath salt to their uses in daily beauty and skincare regimens, it seems like this is a must-have ingredient in your pantry!

-So, Which Should You Add to Your Food?
+Which Color Of Salt You Should Add to Your Food?

 Knowing you have a lot of choices can be quite comforting at times, while the exact thing can make you uneasy when you can’t seem to decide!
 With the various hues of Himalayan salt available, it might be confusing to choose the best out of those.

 It is a common myth that the darker the salt, the higher its mineral content.
 This is not entirely true.
 Dark colors correspond to higher iron content since iron imparts a reddish-brown color to foodstuff.
-Actually, the component giving your red blood cells their primary red color is Haem, which is also made of iron!
+The component giving your red blood cells their primary red color is Haem, which is also made up of iron!